Start up guide

 The monsters

 Stopping you from achieving your objectives are the computer controlled monsters (AI enemies).
 These appear in greater numbers than players and are a lot smarter than they were the original Half-Life, with new tactics and abilities.
 In most cases, monsters are hostile and should be killed as soon as possible.
 Occasionally however, you will meet friendly (player allied) monsters, who can follow you and attack your enemies (more on that later).
+Sometimes these monsters may be similar to generic Half-Life monsters, but in other cases they may be stronger, faster or have new attacks.
+When playing a new map, you can never be certain of what you might find yourself up against.

 The allies

+Not all computer controlled monsters are out to kill you -- some monsters will work with you against hostile monsters.
+To identify these allies, use the in game Friend or Foe system.
 Simply point your cross hairs at a monster then information will show up in the bottom-left corner of your screen.
 If the monster is going to attack you the information will show up red.
 If it is green the monster is an ally and will help you.
 Real players will show up in blue.
 The Friend or Foe system also provides useful information about a monster or player's health and name.
+Certain maps may have disabled this feature.
+Typically this is enabled, though a map author can control this feature for their map.

 The weapons / equipment

 Upon respawning or joining the game players are normally given a preset range of equipment and ammo.
 The type and amount varies between maps.
 It is also possible to pick up new weapons, ammo, and equipment in a map.
 The weapons you can pick up are generally better than your starting equipment and you should keep an eye out for them.
+Players have the ability to share weapons and ammo with team mates using the drop weapon/ammo keys definable in the control options, so make sure to share in difficult scenarios to help with your chances for survival.

 The music